 Your research is only valuable if your data can be reproduced.
-It is therefore crucial that high quality, well-characterized research materials for your pre-clinical studies are used.
-Our capabilities and experience absolutely qualify us to be your research partner and deliver your viral vector products.
+It is therefore crucial that high quality, well-characterized research materials are used for your pre-clinical studies.
+Our capabilities and experience absolutely qualify us to be your research partner and deliver your protein-based products.

 We have significantly invested in optimizing transient transfection protocols for both HEK293 and CHO mammalian cell lines for protein production.
 As such, optimized protocols are available using either chemical, lipid-based, or electroporation-based methods.
 For the rapid delivery of gram-scale proteins, we perform high cell density, high flow electroporation (MaxCyte technology).
 With this method, we have demonstrated that more than 90% of the cells are transfected as demonstrated by GFP expression and, equally important, cell recovery is over 90%.
 Using these protocols, we have run transfections of up to 50 L scale and delivered many high quality and high yield research batches including antibodies, growth hormones, antigens, enzymes, and interleukins.
 In addition, the optimized transfection protocols are also deployed to perform high-throughput small-scale protein productions to yield 10 μg to 1 mg batches.
 Hereto, the optimized transfection protocols are coupled to the SCOUT® technology providing the capability to generate hundreds of purified protein variants within a 4-week time frame.
 In such high-throughput production experiments, each protein is delivered with its own certificate of analysis containing pivotal data on crucial process parameters.